nanthil/functionalJavascriptTutorials/Ycombinator/ycombinatorTutorial.md

         : total
     }
 ```
-Well, yes... ok, this works just fine, but I'm a software developer, and being a good curious, lazy software developer, I spent hours on the internet to find away to avoid typing `function recurse(...)`
+#### Well, yes... ok, I can assign a name to an anonymous function, and this works just fine...
+But I'm a software developer, and being a good curious, lazy software developer, I spent hours on the internet to find away to avoid typing `function recurse(...)`

-> Ultimately this is the point of the *Y Combinator*.
-You are able to recurse over *anonymous Functions* and *Lambda Expressions*

 ---